 Receiving Payment for Other International Developers

 International developers in supported countries/regions can receive electronic payments from Amazon.
 Depending on your bank’s location, you may be eligible for either direct deposit or wire payments.
 If your bank’s location is not eligible for electronic payments or if you do not opt to be paid by electronic payments, your payment will be made by check.
 You will receive one check per marketplace, issued in the currency of sale.
-Checks for sales on our Japan and Brazil marketplaces will be issued in U.S. dollars.
+Checks for sales on our Japan, Brazil, and Australia marketplaces will be issued in U.S. dollars.

 To determine if you are eligible for electronic payments, sign in to your account on the Developer Console and select your bank’s location from the Where is your bank/financial institution? drop-down menu.
 Based on this selection, if electronic payment is available, you will be prompted to choose between electronic payment or check.
 You will receive a separate payment for each marketplace in which your apps are sold.
 For electronic payments, the currency of your payment is determined by your bank’s location.
 Please consult your financial institution to determine if there are any fees associated with receiving electronic payments.